 likely was directed by Mr. Ralph E. Sturm, director of

-Physical and Medical Research, Bendix-Friez, co-inventor of the Lumicon image-intensifier, and
+Physical and Medical Research, Bendix-Friez, co-inventor of the Lumicon image-intensifier used to make the video of Sputnik 1 rocket, and

-WJZ-TV Staff Photographer Mr. John A. Kelly Jr. (1926-1977) awoke at 3 AM on three consecutive days and succeeded in capturing video of Sputnik 1 rocket on the third morning,4 October 12, 1957, at 6:17 AM EDT (10:17 UTC).
-He used a special camera with the Bendix-Friez Lumicon image-intensifier.
-The video imagery was displayed on a kinescope monitor and recorded on 16 mm film at about 8 fps.
+WJZ-TV Staff Photographer Mr. John A. Kelly Jr. (1926-1977) awoke at 3 AM on three consecutive days to participate in the project.
+Sputnik 1 rocket was spotted and successfully imaged on the third morning, October 12, 1957, at 6:17 AM EDT (10:17 UTC)4, and he recorded the video imagery displayed on the Lumicon's kinescope monitor using a pair of motion picture cameras onto 16 mm film at about 8 fps.

 WBZ-TV first aired the half hour program on October 12 at 5 PM EDT, and repeated it at 6:30 PM.6 Its feed was carried by WBC stations WJZ-TV Baltimore, KYW-TV Cleveland and KDKA-TV Pittsburgh.
 A copy was flown to WBC's KPIX San Francisco and broadcast the next day.
-Later on October 12, WBC made the film available to all the networks and to national TV and newsreel services,5 distributed via United Press Movietone.6 That same night, NBC aired an abbreviated form of the program; CBS followed suit the next day.5 WBZ-TV rebroadcast the kinescope of the program on October 19, at 1:30 PM; its title in the Daily Boston Globe TV listings was "Soviet Satellite".
-Life Magazine published four frames in its October 21 issue.
-(The caption incorrectly identified the brightest star in the scene; it is Eta Ursae Majoris (aka Alkaid).
-The fainter star above it is 24 Canum Venaticorum.)
-Westinghouse loaned copies of the 29 min. kinescope of the program to schools, service clubs, church groups and other organizations through some of its manufacturing plants.8, 9
+Later on October 12, WBC made the film available to all of the networks and to national TV and newsreel services.5

 The U.S. National Archives and Records Administration (NARA) holds a copy of the Baltimore kinescope in a USAF archive.
 The National Archives Identifier (aka ARC Identifier) is 67312.
 The Local Identifier is 342-USAF-26252.
 Westinghouse Broadcasting System (sic) is identified as producer for AFCRC.